fearherbs1/SYS-265-Network-Management-Prodject-Build-Docs/Pros_and_Cons.md

 ## Cons:
    * Graphing features are primarily used for ad-hoc queries and debugging
    * Prometheus would be functionally redundant in some ways if you want to visualize existing log information that’s already stored in a functioning database

+# Do We Recommend it?

+* After working with this stack I can say that we recommend this software.
+The fast way of deploying monitoring on hosts with windows exporter and node exporter makes it easy to scale when more machines are added.
+There is also a large database of premade dashboards on the grafana community site.
+This makes it easy to display data without messing with too many queries.
+The alerting is also very good.
+It has tons of possibilities with all the data Prometheus brings in and it can even alert to something like discord.